d365collaborative/d365fo.tools/docs/Get-D365LcsAssetFile.md

 E.g.
 -AssetFilename "*ISV*"

-Default value is "*" which will search for all files via the filename property
+Default value is "*" which will search for all files via the FileName property

 ```yaml
 Type: String